BDC Hamburger Icon

 Who is responsible for delighting customers?

-What does it mean to provide delight to your customers?
+What does it mean to delight your customers?

-There’s no one way to delight customers — knowing your customer base and their individual needs and wants will help you offer an above-and-beyond experience.
-In doing so, your business can establish long-term customer relationships and turn consumers into loyal brand advocates, as 93 percent of consumers stated they would likely make a repeat purchase from a company that offers excellent customer service, according to Zippia.
+There’s not just one way to delight customers; knowing your customers and their individual wants and needs will help you offer an above-and-beyond experience.
+In doing so, your business can establish long-term customer relationships and turn consumers into loyal brand advocates.

-Businesses can provide delight to customers through various methods, such as establishing a like-minded community — whether on social media or through in-store events and gatherings — delivering instantaneous yet authentic and personalized help via support features, or by offering valuable solutions to customers’ problems based on their feedback.
+Businesses can delight customers through various methods, such as establishing a like-minded community through social media or in-store events; delivering instantaneous, individualized help via support features, or offering valuable solutions to customers’ problems based on their feedback.
+For example, Pocket FM delights customers by going above and beyond with its offerings, providing personalized recommendations, and helping listeners engage with stories that resonate with them.

 Regardless of how you choose to delight customers, ensure that your tactics are relevant to your audience and will benefit them.
-When you successfully exceed your customer’s expectations, you can reap the benefits of customer loyalty, which in turn leads to increased sales and opportunities for growth.
-[Read related article: Why Efficient Customer Service is Better Than Friendly]
+When you successfully exceed your customers’ expectations, you can reap the benefits of customer loyalty, which will lead to increased sales and growth opportunities.
+[Read related article: Why Efficient Customer Service Is Better Than Friendly Customer Service]

 7 key principles to customer delight